techthevote/techthevote.github.io/index.md

   <div class="playbook-subtitle">Gallery</div>
   <div class="above-fold-text below">
-    Learn what companies are doing to drive voter turnout in big and small ways<br class="on-home" />
+    Learn from how tech companies are driving voter turnout in big and small ways<br class="on-home" />
-    Know about other companies taking action? <br class="on-home" />
-    <a href="mailto:info@techthevote.org">Let us know</a> so we can showcase them here!
+    <a href="mailto:info@techthevote.org">Let us know</a> about other features we should showcase.
   </div>

   <!-- Start Gallery Menu -->